cardano-foundation/CIPs/CPS-0012/README.md

 ### Centralization and Ecosystem Risks

-Inability to interchange query layer providers results in vendor lock-in.
+The inability to interchange query layer providers results in vendor lock-in.
 Query layer providers are disincentivized to opensource their infrastructure setup or provide a competitive service.
 Dependency on a fixed set of entities to run the infrastructure makes it easier for adversaries to attack dApps by taking over the infrastructure.

 Having accepted standards drastically reduces the complexity and cost for new providers to develop.
 This creates a query layer marketplace where providers can be more easily compared by customers.